 12. Wild Duck, Nedlands This delicious fine diner which moved to Perth from Albany quietly closed a couple of years ago and became casual Mexican, Santa Fe for a time.
-In Feb 2019 it reopened as Asian-fusion spot Mel & Co Garden.
+In Feb 2019 it reopened as Asian-fusion spot Mel & Co Garden, which has also closed.

-14. Alphabet Soup, Various This pop up restaurant by one of our favourite Perth Chefs Mellissa Palinkas enjoyed a popular run at cafés all around Perth.
+14. Alphabet Soup, Various This pop up restaurant by one of my favourite Perth Chefs Mellissa Palinkas enjoyed a popular run at cafés all around Perth.
 Mellissa is now busy co-owner and Head Chef of Young George and Ethos Deli + Dining Room.
-Pop up’s come and go, but we particularly loved Alphabet Soup!
+Pop up’s come and go, but I particularly loved Alphabet Soup!

-16. Cookie Dough Biscuits, East Fremantle This cute as a button café on the George Street strip became Alder & Co.
-Now known as Ari & Esmay – their High Teas look scrumptious.
+16. Cookie Dough Biscuits, East Fremantle This cute as a button café on the George Street strip became Alder & Co, then Ari & Esmay.
+It’s now the hugely popular Ethos Deli + Dining Room.

 17. Yocal, Fremantle was a typical, hippy-chic, eclectic Fro café.
 Found just off the cappuccino strip, it’s now known as Duck Duck Bruce Café.

 18. Hippo Creek added 3 more restaurants that have closed in Perth to the long list.
 Not only did the popular steakhouse close in Hillarys, but also it’s Subiaco and Waterford restaurants.
 I miss the massive Assagai meat skewers… drool!
 The spot was home to chain Hurricanes Grill for a time, which has also closed and it now chain theme steak house (four words that scare me), Wild Wild West.

 20. Kustom Cupcakes, Lathlain The decadent cupcake bakery is long gone.
 I miss their chocolate coated Oreo and Reece’s peanut butter cups.

 22. The Wine Store, East Fremantle We had a good brunch here years ago, but haven’t made the trip back since it became Young George, owned by Chef Mellissa Palinkas (previously Head Chef at The Cabin).
-Young George is seriously delicious and we ticked it off our to-try list in 2019!
+Young George is seriously delicious and I ticked it off my to-try list in 2019!

 23. Gooseberries Café, Kensington Now the cosy cottage is home to The Little Banksia and their epic brunches look as tasty as ever!

 26. Ace Pizza, Highgate was a cool lil spot with dark lighting, comfort food and seemed to tick all the boxes.
 This venue has had a run of bad luck with Ace Pizza becoming the short-lived Rockefeller.
-Can Italian eatery “No Menu” can turn this around?
+Italian eatery “No Menu” couldn’t turn this around either.

 27. Plenty Thai, Perth CBD This casual Asian spot hidden down Shafto Lane was my go-to pre concert spot to grab a cheap n cheerful bite to eat before heading to Perth Arena.
 Now Fifteen Soi Shafto Thai Bistro.